compmem/smile/docs/source/install.rst

 For those of you who installed on Mac, you should have added kivy.app to your applications folder and ran the makesysmlinks program that added a kivy command to your terminal.
 Since the Mac version of Kivy uses the default python distribution on your machine, all you have to do is run *setup.py* in python and it will install smile to your machine.
 Then, all you have to do to run any smile experiment on mac is use the `kivy` command followed by the pathname of the experiment and whatever options you want to add.

-Extract smile from the zip, and in your terminal navigate to the folder containing setup.py.
-Run the following line in your terminal.
+Navigate to the extracted smile download folder in your terminal, or if you are using **Anaconda** you should use the *Anaconda Termial*, and run the following command.

 ::